Event to examine the history of South Asian cricket in Yorkshire

 Dr Thomas Fletcher, Senior Lecturer in the School of Events, Tourism, Hospitality and Languages at Leeds Beckett, will be in conversation with Mobeen Butt, Project Lead for the Heritage Lottery funded project 'From Parks to Pavilions: Documenting the History of Asian Cricket in Yorkshire'.
 The talk will be held from 5.30 – 7pm on Thursday 27 April in the James Graham building at Leeds Beckett’s Headingley Campus.
-Places are free and can be booked here.

 Dr Fletcher said: “This Carnegie Conversation has come about due to a chance meeting between myself and Mobeen.
 Mobeen had sent out a mass email to contacts informing them that he had been awarded some Heritage Lottery money to conduct a research project into South Asian cricket in Yorkshire.
 I then got in touch to volunteer on the project.